nbrown725/SillyTavern-Character-Creator/readme.md

 >Can I use this with my local 8B/12B RP model?

-Most likely yes.
+Most likely, yes.
 If you can't, try changing _Output Format_.

 >Can you suggest a model?